Is it OK to Use a Roth IRA to Pay for College Expenses?

 While it is possible to borrow money for college, it is not wise to rely on debt to fund your retirement dreams.
 So, as a general rule, retirement goals should take precedent over college savings on the priority list.

 Putting retirement ahead of college isn't always the financial guidance parents or grandparents want to hear.
 Most parents are predisposed to provide children with the best experiences and opportunities possible.
-But if you put saving for college ahead of retirement, the outcome could be delaying retirement (or lacking the money to retire on your terms), and selling investment property or other assets earlier than desired—thereby creating unnecessary financial stress and frustration.
+But if you put saving for college ahead of retirement, the outcome could be delaying retirement (or lacking the money to retire on your terms), and selling an investment property or other assets earlier than desired—thereby creating unnecessary financial stress and frustration.

 The good news is that Roth IRAs provide parents with an opportunity to feel like they are making some progress saving for retirement in an account that can also be used to help pay for college down the road.